waterbustech/.github/profile/README.md

 ## 🌤️ About

-🤙 This is an Open Source Video Conferencing App that utilizes Flutter and WebRTC technologies to provide users with a platform to conduct virtual meetings, conferences, and webinars.
-The app is built to provide seamless audio and video communication, as well as screen sharing, chat functionality, and file sharing.
+This is an Open Source Video Conferencing App that utilizes Flutter and WebRTC technologies to provide users with a platform to conduct virtual meetings, conferences, and webinars.
+The app is built to provide seamless audio and video communication, as well as screen sharing, chat functionality and more...

 <h4 align="center">Built with 💙 by the Waterbus team.</h4>